What Is Butyrate? Benefits and Side Effects

 Advertisement

-In one study, 66 adults with irritable bowel syndrome (IBS) who took a daily dose of sodium butyrate reported less abdominal pain.
-In another study, 9 of 13 people with Crohn&#;s disease reported improved symptoms after taking butyric acid every day for eight weeks.
+In one particular study, 66 adults diagnosed with IBS who incorporated sodium butyrate into their daily routine reported less abdominal pain.
+In another evaluation, 9 out of 13 participants with Crohn's disease noted symptom improvements after consistently consuming butyric acid for eight weeks.

 Advertisement

-About Butyric Acid Supplements - Tesseract
+Insights on Butyric Acid Supplements

 Updated on September 16,

-Raw Butyric Acid versus Butyric Acid Supplements
+Raw Butyric Acid Versus Butyric Acid Supplements

 Raw Butyric Acid